-The Scientific and Natural Area Program protects land through preservation techniques including acquisition, conservation easements, registry agreements and tax incentives.
-These techniques are applied to either public or private lands.
+The Scientific and Natural Area Program protects land through techniques including acquisition, lease or donation of Scientific and Natural Areas, conservation easements, registry agreements with other units of government, and assistance with tax incentives.

 Scientific and Natural Areas protect natural features of exceptional scientific or educational value (MS 86A.05, Subd.
 5).
 The priority is to perpetuate the state's ecological and geological diversity with particular emphasis on sustaining native plant communities and rare features.
 They are established by DNR Commissioner's designation orders.
 State law and policies provide a very high level of protection for Scientific and Natural Areas.

 Criteria for selection of potential Scientific and Natural Areas include:

 - Diversity and quality of native plant communities (including under-protected habitats)